walterfreeman/ast101/index.md

 You can also just search for your name (although you might appear in other people's information too).

 **Paper 1** is also posted.
 You can access it from the top of the page or with this <a href="paper1.html">direct link to Paper 1</a>.
 Your first draft is due Monday, Sept 28.
+Your final draft is due Monday, Oct 5.

 <br><br>